Sample-optimal single-copy quantum state tomography with shallow-depth measurements: INTRODUCTION

-In contrast, one can easily find counterexamples (e.g., when $O = P$) showing that with the biased estimator this guarantee cannot be maintained at depth ${\cal O}(\log n)$, and therefore a different estimator is required for QST [see Appendix \ref{appx:biased}].

 Constructing an unbiased estimator for $\rho$ is not technically difficult in itself, but proving the concentration of its empirical average is nontrivial.
 In this work, instead of relying on approximate unitary designs, we leverage the same circuit ansatz used in prior studies \cite{schuster2025random, cho2025entanglement} and provide a proof of concentration for the unbiased estimator.
 Technically, our proof combines the Weingarten calculus \cite{collins2022weingarten} with the transfer matrix method \cite{transfer}.
-We believe that this method will be useful for various analyses employing shallow randomized measurements.
+This method may also be useful for various analyses employing shallow randomized measurements.